Grow your own Luffa Sponge

 Pollinating your luffa

-Luffa is self pollinating, meaning that one plant produces both female and male flowers.
-As soon as there are flowers you will find 2 different kinds, both yellow and the female flowers have the fruit behind the petals whereas the male flowers just have a thin stem attaching them to the vine.
+Luffa is a self pollinating plant, meaning that one plant produces both female and male flowers.
+As soon as there are flowers you will find 2 different kinds, both yellow with the female flowers having the fruit behind the petals whereas the male flowers just have a thin stem attaching them to the vine.
+The male flowers are usually in a small cluster grouped together, the female flowers are alone on the vine.
 To help things along and make sure you will have a luffa fruit growing, it is advised to help with the pollination.

 • To make sure you have a pollinated fruit which will grow into your sponge you can help the process by taking the pollen from the male flower (stamen) and put them on the female flower (pistil)